jIdle/WebAssembly-AVL-Tree/README.md

 * The data structure allows for generic data types with the condition that the data type implements the **Less** function.
 This condition is what enables the tree to compare and sort without knowing the underlying type of the data it stores.

 Next up:
-1. Split the avl.go and avl_test.go files into smaller files which encompass specific functions, or at most sets of functions that share a similar purpose/goal.
-This should make the test file less of a slog to read through.
-2. Add as many types as reasonably possible to the list of types which implement Less.
+1. Add as many types as reasonably possible to the list of types which implement Less.
 Should make the tree more flexible.
-3. Fix the test code.
+2. Fix the test code.
 While it gets the job done, it's the first test code I'v ever written so it's pretty bad.

+Bugs:
+* Rotation breaks same value ordering.
+Fixing this is my top priority currently.